 (E) Advanced settings , which you can use to access the project settingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
 More info

-See in Glossary for the Package Manager or reset your project’s packages to default.
+See in Glossary for the Package Manager or reset your project’s packages and feature sets to default.

-(F) The search box, which you can use to look for packages by name.
+(F) The search box, which you can use to look for packages and feature sets by name.

-(I) The status bar, which displays information when Package Manager loads packages.
+(I) The status bar, which displays information when Package Manager loads packages and feature sets.
 This includes errors and warning messages, the number of Asset Store packages available, and a link to load more Asset Store packages.

 (J) The reload drop-down menu, which lets you force Package Manager to reload or resolve the packages in your project.